patryk-plonka/playground/Kind - simple cluster/readme.md

 # Overview

-When working with Kubernetes, we often lack a tool that helps in local development — a way run local Kubernetes cluster.
+When working with Kubernetes, we often lack a tool that helps in local development — a way to run local Kubernetes cluster.
-In a few moments you will dicover a way to do that with kind.
+In a few moments you will discover a way to do that with Kind.

 [Kind](https://kind.sigs.k8s.io/) is a testing tool for Kubernetes, but can be handy for local development.